qaalabs/DE5M6/docs/day4/sprint2.md

 ---

 ### Manual Testing Framework (2 points)
-**Story:** As a Quality Engineer, I want a testing checklist so that we can validate pipeline resilience manually.
+!!! tip "As a Quality Engineer, I want a testing checklist so that we can validate pipeline resilience manually."

 **Key Tasks:**

 - Create test scenarios for different failure types
 - Design validation steps for data quality and completeness
 - Build testing checklist for pre-production validation